-Guide: Enter Into Recovery Mode On Android In 2019: As an Android user, it’s quite likely that you have run into some problems and somewhere along the lines of the solution, someone would’ve mentioned the word ‘Recovery Mode’.
-There are two types of recovery available in Android.
-The first one is Stock recovery which is provided by the manufacturer and the second one is custom recovery developed by third-party developers.
+Guide: Enter Into Recovery Mode On Android In 2020: As an Android user, it’s quite likely that you have run into some problems and somewhere along the lines of the solution, someone would’ve mentioned the word ‘Recovery Mode’.
+There are two types of recovery available on Android.
+The first one is a Stock recovery which is provided by the manufacturer and the second one is custom recovery developed by third-party developers.
 TWRP, CWM are custom recoveries.

 Believe me, it’s a matter of life and death for your phone in the recovery.
 Even a dead one can be revived or a live one can be killed.
 It’s the holy grail of customization and of course, some serious damage in the name of customization has good chances of happening.